-BVES management uses the information developed in the prior step to develop the optimal sequence to execute the selected WMP projects to deliver the maximum wildfire risk reduction while balancing constraints (siting, designing, permitting, costs, access to labor, availability of equipment and material, mobilization/demobilization, etc.).
+BVES management uses its risk assessment processes and tools to develop the optimal sequence to execute the selected WMP projects to deliver the maximum wildfire risk reduction while balancing constraints (siting, designing, permitting, costs, access to labor, availability of equipment and material, mobilization/demobilization, etc.).
 This process also includes reevaluating the pace and order for which in-progress multi-year projects are to be executed, or even paused.
 The expected outcome of this step is to develop a well-sequenced WMP integrated risk-based project plan by year.
 The plan's 1-3-year horizon is well-defined, the 4-5-year horizon is projected with as much detail as feasible, and the 6-10-year horizon is more notional.